A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Basics of SU(2)

 or equivalently

-The latter expression shows that $SU(2)$ is diffeomorphic to $S^3$ (the unit sphere of $\mathbb{R}^4$).
+The latter expression shows that \SU is diffeomorphic to $S^3$, the unit sphere of $\mathbb{R}^4$.
 Therefore it is connected, simply connected and compact.
-The center of $SU(2)$ is $Z_2 = \{ \mathbb{1},-\mathbb{1} \}$, and the quotient $SU(2)/Z_2$ is also a group, which happens to be isomorphic to $SO(3)$ (see section \ref{rotation}). \begin{physics} The group $SU(2)$ is central in quantum physics.
+The center of \SU is $Z_2$ and the quotient $\SU/Z_2$ is a group, which happens to be isomorphic to \SO (see section \ref{sec:rotation}).
+The real Lie algebra of \SU is

+It is a real vector space, of which a basis is given by $( i \sigma_1, i \sigma_2,i\sigma_3 )$.
+Since \SU is a compact and connected Lie group, any element of \SU can be written (non uniquely) as the exponential of an element of the associated Lie algebra \su (it is a general theorem for compact connected Lie groups). \begin{physics} The group \SU is central in quantum physics.
 First, it appears for the theory of the angular momentum (spin).
 Historically, it was also used as an approximate symmetry group for the isospin that relates protons and neutrons.
 Then it reappeared to describe the electro-weak interaction.
-In LQG, $SU(2)$ comes with the holonomies, which are obtained by exponentiation of the Ashtekar variables, used for the quantization (see section \ref{presentation of LQG}). \end{physics} The real Lie algebra of $SU(2)$ is
+In LQG, \SU comes with the holonomies, which are obtained by exponentiation of the Ashtekar variables, used for the quantization (see chapter \ref{ch:loops}). \end{physics}

-It is a real vector space, of which a basis is given by $( i \sigma_1, i \sigma_2,i\sigma_3 )$.
-Since $SU(2)$ is a compact Lie group, any element of $SU(2)$ can be written (non uniquely) as the exponential of an element of the associated Lie algebra $\mathfrak{su}(2)$ (it is a general theorem for compact Lie groups).

-$\blacksquare$ \textbf{Exponential decomposition.} If $u \in {\rm SU}(2)$, there exists a (non-unique) $\vec{\alpha} \in \mathbb{R}^3$ such that
+$\blacksquare$ \textbf{Exponential decomposition.} If $u \in \SU$, there exists a (non-unique) $\vec{\alpha} \in \mathbb{R}^3$ such that

-\begin{proof} Let $M = \in SU(2)$.
+\begin{proof} Let $M = \in \SU$.
 The equality is easy to check for $r = \arccos(\Re a)$ and $\alpha_1 = \frac{r}{\sin r} \Im b$, $\alpha_2 = - \frac{r}{\sin r} \Re b$, $\alpha_3 = \frac{r}{\sin r} \Im a$. \end{proof}

-$\blacksquare$ \textbf{Euler angles decomposition.} For all $u \in SU(2)$, there exists $\alpha, \beta, \gamma \in \mathbb{R}$ (called Euler angles) such that:
+$\blacksquare$ \textbf{Euler angles decomposition.} For all $u \in \SU$, there exists $\alpha, \beta, \gamma \in \mathbb{R}$ (called Euler angles) such that: